Stellate Ganglion Block

 A stellate ganglion block is an injection in the front of the neck, toward the left or right side.
-The "stellate ganglion" is a small bundle of nerves that carries "sympathetic" nerve signals from the upper extremities.
-In some instances, certain injuries to the upper extremities can cause a burning, unusual pain called complex regional pain syndrome or reflex sympathetic dystrophy.
-Injecting a small amount of local anesthetic on the stellate ganglion can identify whether or not this pain is carried by the sympathetic nervous system.
+The "stellate ganglion" is a bundle of nerves that carries "sympathetic" nerve signals from the upper extremities.
+Injuries to the upper extremities can cause an unusual burning pain called complex regional pain syndrome or reflex sympathetic dystrophy.
+Injecting local anesthetic on the stellate ganglion can identify verify that the pain experienced is originating from the sympathetic nervous system.

 What medicines are injected?

-For diagnostic purposes, only local anesthetics are injected, usually bupivacaine.
+For diagnostic purposes, only local anesthetics are injected, usually lidocaine.
 Sometimes, if the diagnostic injection is successful in blocking your pain, other medications may be used for longer-lasting relief.

-All of our procedures begin by injecting a small amount of local anesthetic through a very small needle.
+Our procedures begin by injecting local anesthetic through a small needle.
 It feels like a little pinch and then a slight burning as the local anesthetic starts numbing the skin.
 After the skin is numb, the procedure needle feels like a bit of pressure at the injection site.
 If you experience any pain during the procedure, your doctor will inject more local anesthetic as needed.

 Will I be "put out" for this procedure?